Vinay98gkp/Xenonstack_Assignment/README.md

 - Once libraries are installed run command "python manage.py makemigrations"
 - Run command to migrate "python manage.py migrate"
 - To run Django locally use command "python manage.py runserver"
+- Use username "Karthik" and password - "123" to login

 ## Tools Used